Reassessing feature-based Android malware detection in a contemporary context: Reimplementation and extension of static modelling approaches

 The feature selection algorithms were then used to reduce the feature set sizes to between 100 and 30,000 API calls.
 Fig. \ref{fig:combinep} shows the results for model accuracy, indicating that both the feature set size and the feature selection algorithm used have an impact on performance.
 In each case, it can be seen that accuracy plateaus beyond a certain number of API calls, supporting the idea that we only need to use a subset of the full Android API when training malware detection models.

 Regardless of feature set size, RFs were the best models.
 Table \ref{tab:fstable} shows the RF performance metrics for each of the feature selection algorithms.
-A Kruskal-Wallis test between the best performing RF model trained on the full API set and the models from Table \ref{tab:fstable} indicated significant differences (H = 32.59, p $<$ 0.05).
+A Kruskal-Wallis test across these models and the best performing RF model trained on the full API set indicated significant differences (H = 32.59, p $<$ 0.05).
 Post hoc Dunn’s tests then showed that feature sets derived using variance threshold led to significantly better models.
 Notably, these models could outperform the full API set models across all metrics while using only 5\% (6,443) of the total API calls.

 Fig. \ref{fig:vtthresholds} shows variance values for feature set sizes of 100 to 30,000.
 This shows that about half the features have a variance below 0.025, which also signifies that many of the API calls are unlikely to play a useful role in discrimination.
 Overall, these results show that the number of API calls can be significantly reduced without loss of accuracy.